Licensing Implications in Malta for Crypto Exchange License: How It Works Under MiCA

 As a result, businesses planning to start a crypto exchange in Malta need to define their model carefully before considering licensing.

-CASP Requirements for Crypto Exchanges in Malta
+Key Requirements for Crypto Exchanges Under MiCA

 Authorisation under MiCA is not limited to a single application form.
 It involves demonstrating that the business can operate in a controlled and compliant way.